 The information you provide on the FAFSA will be used to produce a number known as the EFC (Expected Family Contribution).
 The EFC is based on a formula taking into account your household income and assets, number of people in the household, and how many of those people are in college, among other things.

 The EFC represents how much of your income the Department of Education expects that you “should” be able to contribute.
 This number is used to determine your financial need, upon which your financial aid award is based.
 Students may be awarded grants or loans based on financial need.
 These amounts may vary by enrollment status.
 It is important to return your Enrollment Status Form to be considered for Financial Aid.
-If your plans change, it is important to notify the financial aid office so that your award can be adjusted if necessary.

 Once the amount of grants, loans, and/or other types of aid you will be eligible to receive is determined, we will send you an aid award package.

 As an ADP or PBTL student, you are considered an undergraduate student.
 You will be awarded financial aid as an undergraduate student.
 This means that you may be eligible for grants or loans depending on your eligibility factors.